theresa-de-ocampo/loan-system/README.md

 1. Tables
 	1. Provision for printing.
 	2. Provision for exporting to csv.
+	3. Sorts date and time columns appropriately while displayed in long format.
+	4. Sorts full name columns by last name.
 2. Login & Account Management
 	1. Password update *(to be implemented)*.
-	2. Strong password requirement *(to be implemented)*.
+	2. Strong password requirement.
+	3. Password confirmation.
-	3. Only the master admin can create and revoke accounts *(to be implemented)*.
+	4. Only the latest auditor and treasurer can create accounts.
+	5. Automatically revokes administrator access of old employees without deleting the account.
-3. Validations *(to be implemented)*
+3. Validations
-	1. Added server-side validation to HTML5 validation *(to be implemented)*.
+	1. Checks for incomplete inputs.
+	2. Checks number of shares upon adding a new guarantor.
+	3. Checks for valid money value.
+	4. Checks balance payment.
+	5. Checks guarantor outstanding on loan request.
-	1. Checks if collateral is required on loan request.
+	6. Checks if collateral is required on loan request.
+	7. Checks username length on admin account request.
+	8. Checks email on account request.
+	9. Checks for duplicate entities on new cycle and upon loan request.
-	2. File validations are based on MIME and EXIF.
+	10. File validations are based on MIME and EXIF.
 4. Automation
 	1. Automatically closes a loan.
 	2. Automatically accrues interest every month.